Emmanuel Bwacha

-Emmanuel Bwacha CON is a Nigerian politician who was elected to the Senate for the Taraba South Senatorial District of Taraba State, Nigeria, in the 2011 general elections.
-He was elected on the platform of the Peoples Democratic Party (PDP).
-He was reelected under the same party in the 2015 general elections.
-Bwacha was again declared the winner of 2019 general elections for Taraba South Senatorial District, Taraba State, Nigeria.
+Emmanuel Bwacha CON (born 15 December 1962) is a Nigerian politician who served as the senator representing the Taraba South senatorial district from 2011 to 2023.
+He was elected on the platform of the Peoples Democratic Party (PDP) in 2011, and was reelected under the same party in the 2015 and 2019 general elections.

 Early life, education, and career

 Bwacha was born in the Donga Local Government Area of Taraba State.

 He has an Education Diploma in Public Administration from the University of Calabar.

 A public servant, he served as Commissioner of Agriculture for Taraba State between 1999 and 2003 in the Jolly Nyame administration.

 Bwacha was elected to the Federal House of Representatives for the Donga / Ussa / Takum Constituency, serving from May 2003 to May 2007.

 He was Chairman of the House Committee on Police Affairs.

 In the April 2007 elections he lost his bid for the Senate seat.